-Just as Abraham had done so for the Africans living among the Red Stick warriors who later became the Seminoles, Tom insured the safety of several hundred Africans who moved with the Creeks during the removal.
+Just as Abraham had done so for the Africans living among the Red Stick warriors who later became the Seminoles, Tom ensured the safety of several hundred Africans who moved with the Creeks during the removal.
 After arrival in Indian Territory, Chief Yargee depended upon Cow Tom even more.
-Although a cattleman in his youth, his job was that of a negotiator and interpreter for the chief.
+Although a cattleman in his youth, his job was as a negotiator and interpreter for the chief.
 As the chief knew no English and had no interest in the language, the role of Cow Tom was critical and made him even more valuable to the Chief.
 The military writer Ethan Allen Hitchcock kept a diary in 1842 and wrote about his experiences in the Indian Territory.
 He spoke of Cow Tom often in the diary, noting how the Negro always spoke for the chief who knew no English.

-A census had already been taken in the nation that excluded the Freedmen, so the three acted quickly and wisely and made their appeal in Washington, to ensure benefits and inclusion of rights for the Freedmen.
-These rights would hold, until the late 1970s when the nation would finally establish a modern apartheid rule eliminating people who had been a part of their nation for more than 180 years.
+A census had already been taken in the nation that excluded the Freedmen, so the three acted quickly and wisely and made their appeal in Washington to ensure benefits and inclusion of rights for the Freedmen.
+These rights would hold until the late 1970s when the nation would finally establish a modern apartheid rule eliminating people who had been a part of their nation for more than 180 years.
 Cow Tom, Ketch Barnett, and Harry Island were followed to Washington by a faction of Lower Creeks who would argue against the integration of the Africans into the nation of their birth.
 The sentiment and fear were that the Africans would dilute the funds being directed to their nation.